 - Preheat the oven to 200℃ / 375℉.

 - Boil the baby potatoes in slightly salted water until just done (about 18-20 minutes) and then drain.

-- Add the boiled potatoes, carrot discs (I used regular, yellow and purple ones), garlic and 2 tbsp of olive oil to a ovenproof casserole and mix well.
+- Add the boiled potatoes, carrot discs (I used regular, yellow and purple ones), garlic, and 2 tbsp of olive oil to an ovenproof casserole and mix well.

 - “Nestle” the chicken breasts and the 3 remaining rosemary sprigs in the potato/carrot mix and distribute the chopped rosemary and lemon zest over the pieces of chicken breast.

 - Season with salt and pepper and finish with a good drizzle of olive oil and put the casserole in the hot oven for about 30 minutes.

 - Remove from the oven, pick out the rosemary stalks, sprinkle over the lemon juice, and serve.

 We had sufficient leftovers of the potato/carrot mix to make a frittata for two for lunch the next day:

 - Thoroughly heat through the potato and carrots mix in a frying pan over medium-high heat.

 - In the meantime, whisk 3 eggs, 60ml / 4 tbsp milk, salt, pepper, and some Herbs de Provence until smooth and add to the pan.